opendaylight/releng-builder/README.md

 any additional configuration outside of the standard configuration provided by the template then this line should be removed.

+#### Tuning templates

+Additionally the auto-updater does allow some small tweaks to the template so that you can take advantage of the template while at the same time tuning small aspects of your jobs.
+To take advantage of this simply create a file in your project's jjb directory called **project.cfg** with the following contents and tune as necessary.
+If there is a parameter you do NOT want to tune simply remove the parameter or comment out the line with a "#"" sign.

+    MVN_GOALS: -Dmaven.repo.local=$WORKSPACE/.m2repo -Dorg.ops4j.pax.url.mvn.localRepository=$WORKSPACE/.m2repo clean -DrepoBuild install javadoc:aggregate
+    MVN_OPTS: -Xmx1024m -XX:MaxPermSize=256m

+#### Advanced

 It is also possible to take advantage of both the auto updater and creating your own jobs.
 To do this, create a YAML file in your project's sub-directory with any name other than <project>.yaml.
 The auto-update script will only